z-x-yang/Segment-and-Track-Anything/README.md

  - [x] 1.0-Version Interactive WebUI
     - We will develop a function that allows interactive modification of the mask for the first frame of the video based on the user's requirements.
 We demonstrate the interactive segmentation capabilities of Segment-and-Track-Anything in [Demo1](https://www.youtube.com/watch?v=ctnD03w-5VA) and [Demo2](https://www.youtube.com/watch?v=DfCUGUxALYo).
  - [ ] 1.5-Version Interactive WebUI
-    - We will develop a function that allow interactive modification of multi-object masks for the first frame of a video.
-This function will be based on the 1.0-Version.
+    - We will develop a function that allows interactive modification of multi-object masks for the first frame of a video.
+This function will be based on Version 1.0.
     - Furthermore, we plan to include text prompts as an additional form of interaction.

 **Demo1** showcases SAM-Track's ability to interactively segment and track individual objects.
 The user specified that SAM-Track tracked a man playing street basketball.